twhughes/CompressedSensing/README.md

 Green line is the amount of sampling you would need to do if you knew, a priori, which elements were non-zero.

+(Improvement with this method can be quantified by difference between blue line and red dotted line)

+As seen, it works best for very sparse matrices.